Casoncelli

 The shell typically consists of two sheets of pasta, about 4 cm long, pressed together at the edges, like that of ravioli.
 Alternatively it is a disk folded in two and shaped like a sweet wrapper.
-Casoncelli in the style alla bergamasca are typically stuffed with a mixture of bread crumbs, egg, Parmesan, ground beef, salami or sausage.
-Variants of filling include spinach, raisins, amaretto biscuits, pear, and garlic; while the casoncelli alla bresciana are stuffed with a mixture of bread crumbs, Parmesan, garlic, parsley, nutmeg and broth.
+Casoncelli in the style alla bergamasca are typically stuffed with a mixture of breadcrumbs, eggs, Parmesan cheese, ground beef, salami or sausage.
+Variants of filling include spinach, raisins, amaretto biscuits, pear, and garlic; while the casoncelli alla bresciana are stuffed with a mixture of breadcrumbs, Parmesan, garlic, parsley, nutmeg and broth.
 They are typically served with burro e salvia: melted butter flavored with sage leaves.